PowerDNS/pdns/pdns/recursordist/rec-rust-lib/docs-new-preamble-in.rst

    Starting with version 5.1.0, in the absence of a ``recursor.yml`` file, an existing ``recursor.conf`` will be processed as YAML, if that fails, it will be processed as old-style configuration.
-   Packages will stop installing a old-style ``recursor.conf`` file and start installing a default ``recursor.conf`` file containing YAML syntax.
+   Packages will stop installing an old-style ``recursor.conf`` file and start installing a default ``recursor.conf`` file containing YAML syntax.

    With the release of 5.2.0, the default will be to expect a YAML configuration file and reading of old-style ``recursor.conf`` files will have to be enabled specifically by providing a command line option ``--enable-old-settings``.